Organs of male genital system, Structure of the testis, Functions of Sertoli cells & Leydig cells

 - Cavernous spaces: irregular, larger at the center separated by dense fibro-elastic CT with many trabecular smooth muscle fibers.

-- Rigidity during erection: they become very rigid due to engorgement of the cavernous spaces with blood, helped by compression of the venous drainage against the tough tunica albuginea.
+- Rigidity during erection: they become very rigid due to the engorgement of the cavernous spaces with blood, helped by compression of the venous drainage against the tough tunica albuginea.

 - Number& position: single, ventral and surrounded by thin tunica albuginea.